 She has also apprenticed with Oscar Miro Quesada and the Pachakuti Mesa Tradition in cross-cultural shamanism.
 She is an avid supporter of THOTH - The Heart of the Healer organization which mission is to preserve indigenous wisdom teachings and restore the Earth.

-This March she was initiated into the teaching path of the Pachakuti Mesa Tradition.
+She was initiated and sanctioned into the teaching path of the Pachakuti Mesa Tradition.

 Audrey also follows the First Nations traditions of North America.
 She supports First Nations people especially in South Dakota and their tribes.
 She respects and understands the great wisdom they have to share with all of us.